amandaguglieri/hackinglife/docs/az-900-preparation.md

 Migrating to IaaS helps reduce the need for maintenance of on-prem data centers and allows organizations to save money on hardware costs.
 IaaS solutions allow organizations to scale their IT resources up and down with demand, while also allowing them to quickly provision new applications and increase the reliability of their underlying infrastructure.

 **1.** One common business scenario and use case for IaaS is **Lift-and-Shift Migration**:

 	- migrate app and workloads to the cloud
 	- Increase scale and perfomance
 	- Enhance security
 	- Reduce the cost without refactoring the application

 **2.** Another common use case is **Storage, backup, and recovery**:

 	- Avoid capital outlay for storage and complexity of storage management
 	- IaaS is useful for handling unpredictable demand and steadily growing storage needs
 	- Simplify planning/management of backup/recovery

 **3.** **Web apps**
-IaaS provides all the infraestructure needed to support web apps: storage, web and application servers, networking resources.
-Quickly deployable, easily scale infraestructure up and down.
+IaaS provides all the infrastructure needed to support web apps: storage, web and application servers, networking resources.
+Quickly deployable, easily scale infrastructure up and down.

 **4.** **High-performance computer**